JE-Jellis/magoosh-awesomeness/README.md

 Magoosh Awesomeness
 ===================

-A list of references, articles, guides, and bookmarks that are particularly useful for working at Magoosh.
+A list of awesome references, articles, guides, and bookmarks that are particularly useful for working at Magoosh.
 If you find any new articles that you think are insightful or would help new Magooshers, then please, please add them :)